memgraph/docs/products/memgraph/upcoming/reference_guide/making-a-backup.md

 ## Making a backup

 While running, Memgraph generates couple of different files in its data directory.
-The directory includes multiple different subdirectories, one of them being the storage directory which contains the durablity files.
-In that directory Memgraph generates periodically snapshots and WAL files which contain Memgrap's data in a recoverable format.
+The directory includes multiple different subdirectories, one of them being the storage directory which contains the durability files.
+In that directory Memgraph periodically generates snapshots and WAL files which contain Memgrap's data in a recoverable format.

 Making a backup of a Memgraph instance would consist of simply copying the data directory.
-This is not possible to do without additional help because the durabiltiy files are being deleted after some event is triggered (number of snapshots exceeded the maximum allowed number).
+This is not possible to do without additional help because the durabiltiy files can be deleted when an event is triggered (number of snapshots exceeded the maximum allowed number).

 To disable this behaviour you can use the following query: